 England’s meetings with France and Argentina will be huge but it is the opening round clash between Les Bleus and Los Pumas which catches the eye.
 A French victory could be the catalyst for a young side to explode into life in Japan, while a victory for Argetina will emphasise their potential to make it into the tournament’s latter rounds.

-A much beleaguered Jacques Brunel has a number of exciting young players at his disposal, with three in particular ready to leave their mark in Japan.
-The Toulouse halfbacks of Antoine Dupont and Romain Ntamack enjoyed fine domestic seasons and have huge potential, while rampaging 21-year-old Lyon prop Demba Bamba has all the attributes to become one of the world's best.
+A beleaguered Jacques Brunel has a number of exciting young players at his disposal, with three in particular ready to leave their mark in Japan.
+The Toulouse halfbacks of Antoine Dupont and Romain Ntamack enjoyed fine domestic seasons and have limitless potential, while rampaging 21-year-old Lyon prop Demba Bamba has all the attributes to become one of the world's best.

 With the core of their side playing their club rugby together for a successful Jaguares side, Argentina are the polar opposite of a France team who too often play like they are strangers.
 While both squads are richly talented, this could prove the difference when they meet in Chofu, Tokyo.
-Elsewhere, Tonga have the firepower to ruffle a few feathers, and should clip the wings of the USA’s Eagles.
+Elsewhere Tonga have the firepower to ruffle a few feathers, and should clip the wings of the USA’s Eagles.